-We recognize that is not the approach every injury law firm in Georgia takes, and there are firms that will tell you that you need a lawyer no matter how big or small your car accident was.
-That is because personal injury law in Atlanta is a highly competitive business and many personal injury law firms approach your case from a purely business perspective and may not necessarily be looking out for your best interests.
+We know there are firms that will tell you that you need a lawyer no matter how big or small your car accident was, even though it is possible to settle a car accident claim without a lawyer.
+That is because personal injury law in Cumming is a highly competitive business and many personal injury law firms approach your case from a purely business perspective and may not necessarily be looking out for your best interests.
 Those firms deal in volume and their business model is to acquire as many cases as possible regardless whether the value they bring to the client justifies their fee and costs or not.

 We take a different approach.
 We only take cases when we believe our involvement in the case adds enough value to the case to justify the fee we would charge the client.

 There are cases — usually minor accidents with minimal injuries — where although we could easily handle the case for the client, we know our involvement would ultimately cost the client more money than the value we could add to the case.
 And we don’t believe it’s fair to hide that fact from our potential clients.
 If we aren’t confident you would net more money by having a lawyer involved in your insurance claim, then we will tell you that.